Fersegura/InfraRed_Remote_Controller_and_Temperature_Measurements_with_Arduino/README.md

 The result is prety satisfactory.
 You can check out the files in the <code>./Pagina_web/</code> directory of this repository.

 ***NOTE***: Please notice that in order to work, the relative paths of the files and the names must match the files locations inside the page directory.

+### Connecting ESP8266 to the internet

+The last fundamental step to set the sensors to log information to the database via WiFi, is to connect the [*ESP8266*](https://www.espressif.com/sites/default/files/documentation/0a-esp8266ex_datasheet_en.pdf) microcontroller to the house WiFi network.

+The board we used is the [*Nodemcu Wifi Esp8266 Lua*](https://articulo.mercadolibre.com.ar/MLA-726650916-nodemcu-wifi-esp8266-lua-gpio-esp12f-4mb-uart-arduino-_JM#position=1&type=item&tracking_id=704c583a-3deb-4798-b04b-55097ce67604).

+After reading the documentation of the [*ESP8266 Arduino Core*](https://github.com/lrmoreno007/ESP8266-Arduino-Spanish) we knew that the microcontroller had two working modes:

+1. Soft Access Point.
+2. Station.

+We decided that in order to get the most out of the ESP8266, first it had to initiate it in *AP* mode and list all the networks available so the user can choose to which connect from.
+After that, the microcontroller enters in *station* mode and then statrts sensing temperature and humidity data and sending it to the database.
+We inspired our code in [this](https://www.youtube.com/watch?t=750&v=TB7LmR9h-NA&feature=youtu.be) tutorial.